-For 2018 U.S. Fish & Wildlife Service will once again offer regularly scheduled Low Tide Interpretive Walks during the months of May, June,July and August.
+For 2019 U.S. Fish & Wildlife Service will once again offer regularly scheduled Low Tide Interpretive Walks during the months of May, June,July and August.
 You can walk among the rocks on Bandon Beach at Coquille Point or in Charleston at Simpson Reef near Sunset Bay.
-Beginning in the month of May there will be links below with schedules of these Interpretive Walks.
+Below is a link to the schedule of these Interpretive Walks.

 Best viewing times strongly depend on the tides.
 This determination is generally based on the tides being near -1.0 foot or lower after about 7 AM.
 Some organisms that are seen only a few hours per year are seen at these times.
 Click the link below to see when and where the US Fish and Wildlife Service will have guided tidepool walks.

 Tide forecasts may be obtained for numerous Oregon locations at Salt Water Tides and entering your desired location, month and date.
 You may also access tide forecasts posted on the website of the Hatfield Marine Science Center of Oregon State University at Yaquina Bay in Newport, Oregon.